TheInitializer/runnix/README.md

-# runnix
+# screenshots
-Troll tech support scammers the fun way.
+Screenshots for use in the README.
+Ignore.